uservidya/python-web-stack/README.md

 ### Web Server

 Two choices here: Use the nginx provided by APT, or roll our own fork.
+I currently use the APT-based implementation, but think this may not be very suitable for other platforms.
+It's pretty difficult to maintain cross-platform compatibility when you need to configure system-based things.
+Maybe we'll need a seperate module for these platform-specific things (like what we're doing with formulae configurations).

 #### APT-Based